Site icon Messy Vegan Cook

 From time to time folks drop me a note to ask for recommendations on vegan food in Bangkok, ranging from vegan Bangkok restaurant recommendations to general shopping and entertainment suggestions.
 So, here's a list of my top Bangkok vegan picks, my Bangkok vegan food guide.
-It's not exhaustive and it's based entirely on my thoughts and opinions at the time of writing (end of 2023).
+It's not exhaustive and it's based entirely on my thoughts and opinions at the time of writing (updated November 2025).
 There are also plenty of places I've not tried.

 Many apologies if you came here looking for location roundups based on begging for free meals, inclusion of places I've never visited, or general influencer hubris.
 I don't shill for anyone.
 I pay for all of my meals.

 There is no particular order to the lists (e.g. no ranking from least to most favourite).
 There's also no priority placed on places with or without photos.
-Not all places are wholly vegan.
+Also note that not all places are wholly vegan.

 I will try to keep this list updated over time, but in every likelihood I'll forget to update this Bangkok vegan food guide until, like, 2029.